 This is the great risk of our time.
 Whether or not it actually manifests itself is something we won’t know until it’s too late.
 Personally, I’d rather not wait until then.
 So, the big question facing you and I is: Are we ready for an EMP?

-We must assume that North Korea is close to being able to launch such an attack and that they will do so sometime in the near future.
+We must assume that North Korea has the capability to launch such an attack and that they may do so sometime in the near future.
 We also need to assume that our anti-missile defenses, which were not designed to deal with a high-altitude EMP, will not stop the attack.
 Any other assumption is too much of a risk to take.
 While I hope they won’t attack or if they do, they won’t be successful, I’m not going to wait to find out.

 With that in mind, what should we be doing in the limited time we have available?
-If we assume that the attack will happen in 30 days, what final preparations should we make in that time?
+If we assume that the attack will happen in the next 30 days, for example, what final preparations would we make in that time?

 The only food that you’re going to have is what you have in your home and what you can grow.
 So if you don’t have enough food (and none of us do), now is the time to buy some more.
 Stock up on non-perishable foodstuffs, especially the staples.
 And learn to garden!